 - Nicotiana alata - grow in the flower bed

 - Jasmine - a climber to grow up a trellis

 - Honeysuckle - a climber to grow up a trellis or into a tree

 - Hemp-agrimony - a perennial plant about 1m tall, with soft, lilac heads of flowers, that will form a bigger and bigger clump each year

 - Sweet rocket - a beautiful plant for the flower border you can grow from seed each year.

-Once you have your plants in place, go moth spotting.
-At night, walk around with a torch, looking to see if any visitors are drinking the nectar from your flowers.
+Go moth spotting.
+At night, walk around your garden with a low intensity torch, looking to see if any visitors are drinking the nectar from your flowers.